Dym077/Numbers-game/README.md

 ### Accessibility

-- The site has achieved a Lighthouse accessibility and best practices score of 100% on both desktop and mobile devices.
+- The site has achieved a Lighthouse accessibility, performance and best practices score of 100% on desktop devices.
+It has an overall Lighthouse score of 100% on desktop devices.
 ![Lighthouse -desktop](documentation/lighthouse.png)
+- The site has achieved a Lighthouse accessibility and best practices score of 100% and performance of 95% on mobile devices.
+It has an overall Lighthouse score of 95% on mobile devices.
 ![Lighthouse -mobile](documentation/lighthouse_mobile.png)

 ### Input Testing